vyboishchikov/ESE-GB-DNN/README.md

 <h2>Introduction and User's Guide</h2>

 <p><i>ESE-GB-DNN</i> is a method for evaluation of <b>solvation free
-energies</b> of molecules and ions [2].
+energies</b> of molecules and ions [2] both in aqueous and non-aqueous solutions.
 It requires the solute molecular geometry and the total charge only.
-To obtain the solvation free energy, first
-<i>electronegativity-equalization</i> atomic charges are calculated.
-Subsequently, the Born-type terms, atomic surfaces and volumes are evaluated and, along with  three solvent features, are fed into a <i>Dense Neural Network</i> that eventually yields the solvation free energy.</p>
+To obtain the solvation free energy, first <i>electronegativity-equalization</i> atomic charges are calculated.
+Subsequently, the Born-type terms, atomic surfaces and volumes are evaluated and, along with  three solvent features, are fed into a
+<i>Dense Neural Network</i> that eventually yields the solvation free energy.</p>

 <p>The present <b>ESE-GB-DNN</b> scheme is more efficient than
 <a href="https://github.com/vyboishchikov/ESE-EE-DNN">ESE-EE-DNN</a> [3],